Diagnostic Molecular Scientist

 Upstate Medical University – College of Health Professions

-The bachelor of science in medical technology at Upstate Medical University’s College of Health Professions is a 60-credit five-semester program for students who have already completed their general education requirements.
-Graduates of this program are prepared to work in a variety of laboratories, including diagnostic molecular labs.
+The bachelor’s of science in medical technology at Upstate Medical University’s College of Health Professions is a 60-credit five-semester program for students who have already completed their general education requirements.
+Graduates of this program are prepared to work in various laboratories, including diagnostic molecular labs.
 During their studies, students can work in university labs assisting scientists in designing and performing experiments that contribute to active medical research studies.

-With a heavy research focus, many of the graduates of this program go on to work in research laboratories where diagnostic molecular scientists are in high demand.
-Required coursework includes hematology; healthcare ethics; statistics in laboratory medicine; and laboratory operations.
+With a heavy research focus, many of the program’s graduates go on to work in research laboratories where diagnostic molecular scientists are in high demand.
+Required coursework includes hematology, healthcare ethics, statistics in laboratory medicine, and laboratory operations.
 Admission requirements include 60 credit hours of prerequisite coursework.

 • Location: Syracuse, NY